method5/plsql_lexer/README.md

 		function concatenate(p_tokens in token_table) return clob;

+	Tokens are the central data structure of this program.
+This is the TOKEN type specification:

+		create or replace type token is object
+		(
+			type                varchar2(4000), --String to represent token type.
+See the constants in TOKENIZER. value               clob,           --The text of the token. line_number         number,         --The line number the token starts at - useful for printing warning and error information. column_number       number,         --The column number the token starts at - useful for printing warning and error information. first_char_position number,         --First character position of token in the whole string - useful for inserting before a token. last_char_position  number,         --Last character position of token in the whole string  - useful for inserting after a token. sqlcode             number,         --Error code of serious parsing problem. sqlerrm             varchar2(4000)  --Error message of serious parsing problem.
+		);

 - **STATEMENT_SPLITTER**  Split multiple statements into individual statements based on a terminator.

 	Split statements like SQL*Plus and drops the delimiter.
 Delimiters must be on a line with only whitespace.
 Delimiters may be counted even if it's inside a string or comment: